NaluKit/nalu/etc/wiki/12 Error Handling.md

                     "second parameter");
 ```

 To create a Nalu error event, call `NaluErrorEvent.createApplicationError()`.
-This will create a Nalue error event with a error type of `APPLICAITON_ERROR`.
+This will create a Nalue error event with a error type of `APPLICATION_ERROR`.
 (Nalu internal error events will have the error type `NALU_INTERNAL_ERROR`.

 **Do not use the `NaluErrorEvent.createNaluError()`-method!**